zhangxin00/zhangxin00.github.io/_pages/about.md

  -->

 ### News!
+- [2025/03] Our paper "Practical Opcode-based Fault Attack on AES-NI" has been conditionally accepted by CHES 2025.
 - [2025/02] Three papers, LeakyDSP, AmpereBleed, and ZK-Hammer have been accepted by DAC 2025.
 See you in San Francisco!
 - [2025/01] Our paper "HyperHammer: Breaking Free from KVM-Enforced Isolation" has been accepted by ASPLOS 2025.
 - [2025/01] Our paper "Achilles: A Formal Framework of Leaking Secrets from Signature Schemes via Rowhammer" has been accepted by Usenix Security 2025.